When we started our debt-free journey, we became laser-focused on budgeting and paying off debt.

 Try generic or store brands instead of your usual brands.
 You may be surprised they taste very similar or even better!

 For example, when I grocery shop, I buy mostly Great Value (Walmart) brand.
-It saves me a good chunk of money doing this.
+It saves me a lot of money doing this.

 Make a weekly or monthly meal plan using what you have on hand.